 *Chicken or Turkey (not deli meat);

-*Dairy (Eggs , Milk – Dairy, Almond or Oat/Rice replacements, Cream – Whole, and Yoghurt – Natural only); and
+*Dairy (Eggs , Milk – Dairy, almond or Oat/Rice replacements, Yoghurt – Natural only); and

-*Plant, Nut and Seed derived sources such as Avocado, Nuts (raw or dry roated, Macadamia are best), Seeds (same as nuts, Quinoa is also a Seed and great source of protein among other things), and NO Soy (There are many opinions on this one click here to read more)
+*Plant, nut and seed derived sources such as Avocado, Nuts (not salted), Seeds (same as nuts), and Soy (so many opinions on this one click here to read more)

 Carbohydrates… 1gm = 4cals